-6.1.1 It is ascertained that the Screening Draft Neighbourhood Plan would have no adverse affect upon the integrity of any European site acting alone.

-6.2 Botley Neighbourhood Plan in combination with other plans or projects

-6.2.1 It is ascertained that the Screening Draft Neighbourhood Plan would have no adverse affect upon the integrity of any European site.
+- 6.1.1 It is ascertained that the Screening Draft Neighbourhood Plan would have no adverse affect upon the integrity of any European site acting alone. - 6.2 Botley Neighbourhood Plan in combination with other plans or projects - 6.2.1 It is ascertained that the Screening Draft Neighbourhood Plan would have no adverse affect upon the integrity of any European site.
 Mitigation for recreational harm to Solent European sites, recreational harm to New Forest SAC / SPA / Ramsar site, and nitrate production causing harm to Solent European sites is secured through Policy DM11 of the Eastleigh Borough Local Plan.
-Mitigation consist of contributions to the Solent Recreation Mitigation Strategy, to the New Forest Interim Mitigation Strategy and to nutrient neutrality credits.
+Mitigation for Solent sites consist of contributions to the Solent Recreation Mitigation Strategy and to nutrient neutrality credits.
+Mitigation for impacts on the New Forest SAC / SPA / Ramsar will be provided in agreement with Eastleigh Borough Council and Natural England.
+Until this agreement is reached and a scheme is in place, no residential development allocated by the Neighbourhood Plan can be permitted.